Limitations for adaptive quantum state tomography in the presence of detector noise: Conclusion and outlook

 \section{Conclusion and outlook}

-We investigated how readout noise affects adaptive measurement strategies for quantum state reconstruction with readout-error mitigation.
-We focused specifically on pure and close-to-pure state reconstruction in mixed-state estimators, which is a particularly challenging estimation problem \cite{Struchalin2016, BlumeKohout2010}.
+We investigated how detector noise affects adaptive measurement strategies for quantum state reconstruction with exact readout-error mitigation.
+We focused specifically on pure- and close-to-pure-state reconstruction in mixed-state estimators, which is a particularly challenging estimation problem \cite{Struchalin2016, BlumeKohout2010}.
 Adaptive measurement strategies have the potential to improve the asymptotic scaling of reconstruction infidelity from $1/\sqrt{N}$ to $1/N$.
-We showed that with any amount of depolarizing readout noise, the asymptotic benefit gained from performing adaptive measurements vanishes.
+We showed that with any amount of depolarizing readout noise, the asymptotic benefit gained from performing adaptive measurements vanishes in the nontrivial regime where the detector noise is characterized exactly, thereby removing any noise-induced bias.
 This breakdown is derived analytically using Fisher information optimization for the estimator, showing that a sub-optimal contribution to the averaged infidelity cannot be removed when readout noise is present.
-Furthermore, we analyzed numerically the transient regimes and found a gradual decrease of the scaling exponent as the number of measurements increases.
-Our results show that adaptive measurement strategies maintain a constant-factor gain in reconstruction accuracy over non-adaptive measurements, although they no longer provide a quadratic advantage in sample complexity.
+Furthermore, we analyzed numerically the transient regimes with exact readout-error mitigation and found a gradual decrease of the scaling exponent as the number of measurements increases.
+Our results show that adaptive measurement strategies maintain a constant-factor gain $I_{\text{ada}}/I_{\text{non-ada}}$, while both $I_{\text{ada/non-ada}}\propto 1/\sqrt{N}$.
 Both the constant factor gain and the transient scaling improve as readout noise decreases.
 This indicates that a practical advantage with adaptive measurement strategies can be gained with well-calibrated experiments.
-We investigated numerically the performance in realistic experimental scenarios where we also have to reconstruct the noisy measurement operators before performing adaptive quantum state tomography.
-As expected, not using enough state copies for calibrating the measurement operators causes the state reconstruction accuracy to saturate.
+We investigated numerically the performance in scenarios where a finite number of state copies are used for detector characterization, by performing quantum detector tomography before performing adaptive quantum state tomography.
+As expected, not using enough state copies to calibrate the measurement operators causes the state reconstruction accuracy to saturate.
 For the depolarizing noise simulated in this work, we found that one should use at least five times the number of state copies used for a single state reconstruction for detector tomography.